Miron-Anosov/Miron-Anosov/README.md

 ###

-<p align="left">I'm junior Wep Backend Developer.
-My path to it began at the age of 22, then I wroye my first tg-bot.
-Ather that I started to learn differents web-tochlologies.
-I like lerning tecnologies and specialy I like beatiful docs and greate codestyle.
-Rith now I'm studying Goland, and I have prodect on Golang with my team!
-I think it give me interesting expirience and friends. ⚡ <br>- 📚 I finished  course of web-develop on Skillbox!<br> </p>
+<p align="left">I'm a junior Wep Backend Developer.
+My path to it began at the age of 22, when I wrote my first tg-bot.
+After that I started to learn different web-tochlologies.
+I like learning technologies and I especially like beautiful docs and great codestyle.
+Right now I'm studying Goland, and I have project on Golang with my team!
+I think it'll give me interesting experience and friends. ⚡️
+- 📚 I finished course of web-develop on Skillbox!<br> </p>

 ###